alhazmy13/arcdps-squad-notes-plugin/README.md

-# arcdps Squad Notes plugin
+# Arcdps Squad Notes Plugin

 A Plugin for arcdps, that tracks squad members, so that you can add notes for any member and save it for later so when ever you joined a squad with member that have notes it's already there for you.